Trump commutes longtime friend Roger Stone's prison sentence

 The action, which Trump had foreshadowed in recent days, reflects his lingering rage over the Russia investigation and is a testament to his conviction that he and his associates were mistreated by agents and prosecutors.
 His administration has been eager to rewrite the narrative of special counsel Robert Mueller's Russia investigation, with Trump's own Justice Department moving in May to dismiss the criminal case against former national security adviser Michael Flynn.

-Stone, for his part, had been open about his desire for a pardon or commutation, appealing for the president's help in a series of Instagram posts in which he maintained that his life could be in jeopardy if imprisoned during a pandemic.
+Stone, for his part, had been open about his desire for a pardon or commutation, appealing for the President's help in a series of Instagram posts in which he maintained that his life could be in jeopardy if imprisoned during a pandemic.
 He had recently sought to postpone his surrender date by months after getting a brief extension from the judge.

 Trump had repeatedly publicly inserted himself into Stone's case, including just before Stone's sentencing, when he suggested in a tweet that Stone was being subjected to a different standard than several prominent Democrats.

 He railed that the conviction "should be thrown out" and called the Justice Department's initial sentencing recommendation "horrible and very unfair."

 "Cannot allow this miscarriage of justice!" he wrote.